 Evaluate On-Page Optimization And On-Site Data

 Using your competitive analysis tool to look at your rivals’ on-site SEO would provide you with a treasure trove of new data to work with.
-You’ll find out how often they publish content, what kinds of content they publish, and the keywords they target.
+You will find out how often they publish content, what kinds of content they publish, and the keywords they target.
 Pay particular attention to the following:

 • Strategies for headlines (title length, keywords in the title, proper title tags, etc)

 Also, try to work out their internal linking techniques.
 Then use this data as a starting point for your on-site SEO efforts.
-Determine what they’re doing right so you can learn from them, and what they’re missing so you can change.
+Determine what they’re doing right so you can learn from them, and what they are missing so you can change.
 When reviewing content, keep the following competitive content ranking factors in mind:

 • Relevance to the present